anaseto/gruid/README.md

-As gruid does not still cover map generation, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides a few map generation algoritms, though its conventions for representing positions are somewhat different.
+As gruid does not still cover map generation, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides a few map generation algorithms, though its conventions for representing positions are somewhat different.